party3ush/stock-market-sentiments/pre-processing of data.md

 Stop words and punctuation are also removed using the `en_core_web_sm` model from spaCy.
 The preprocessed text is stored in the 'text_processed' column.

-## Exploratory Data Analysis (EDA)

-EDA is performed on the dataset to gain insights into the distribution of word counts and sentiment.
-The word count distribution is visualized using a histogram, and the sentiment distribution is visualized using a bar plot.

-## Word Clouds

-Word clouds are generated to visualize the most common words in positive and negative sentiment texts separately.
-These word clouds provide a visual representation of the frequently occurring words in each sentiment category.

 ## Stemming

 Stemming is applied to further reduce the dimensionality of the text data.
 The Porter stemming algorithm is used to transform words to their base or root form.
 Stop words are also removed during stemming.

-## Data Balancing

-To address class imbalance in the dataset, downsampling is performed on the majority class (class 1) to match the number of samples in the minority class (class -1).
-The balanced dataset is then used for model training.

 ## Vectorization